UOWPhysSoc/Barnes-Hutt-Simulation--James-MattG-/README.md

 Initial concept work by James Archer in Python 2.7.
 Concept converted to Python 3 by Matt Griffiths and redesigned to work in a class structure.
 Final design tweaks and bug testing by both parties.
+Can be rendered in blender using the .blend script.

 Requires VPython module (http://vpython.org/)
 Python 3.x version can be obtained here (http://www.lfd.uci.edu/~gohlke/pythonlibs/)